 \subsection{Arbiter-based PUF}

-The APUF exploits manufacturing variability that results in random interconnect and transistor gate time delays~\cite{gassend2002silicon}.
-This structure is simple, compact, and capable of yielding a very large CRP space.
+The APUF exploits manufacturing variabilities that result in random interconnect and transistor gate time delays~\cite{gassend2002silicon}.
+This structure is simple, compact, and capable of yielding a large CRP space.
 Unlike the optical PUF~\cite{pappu2002physical}, the APUF is, however, built upon a linear additive structure and thereof vulnerable to various modeling attacks where an attacker uses known CRP observations to build a model that predicts responses accurately given yet seen challenges~\cite{ruhrmair2010modeling,ruhrmair2013puf,becker2015gap,becker2015pitfalls}.

 \mypara{$\textbf{Linear Additive Delay Model}$} A linear additive delay model of APUFs can be expressed as~\cite{lim2005extracting}: